vijayvicky95/aws-codepipeline-s3-codedeploy-linux/Pipeline.md

 ------------------------------------------------------------------------------
 ADDITIONAL INFORMATION:

-1) Just for testing and verification purpose :
-**Testing docker hub connetion on Docker installation on Jenkins**

-2) Important : Ensure you have below content in Dockerfile located in your github.
+Important : Ensure you have below content in Dockerfile located in your github.
 Nginx build is based on Dockerfile in the Github repository :-
 --------------
 # Use the official Nginx image as a base